← Back to blog

 A different flavor of build-craft

 If what hooks you about deckbuilders is the build-craft, the run where your cards click into an engine greater than the parts, that same high lives in the survivors-like genre.
 Granny's Rampage delivers it through wave survival rather than cards, with the same satisfying arc from weak to overwhelming across a single run.
-A gun-toting grandmother against demonic suburbia, it hits Steam June 22, 2026, is on Android now, and has zero microtransactions.
+A gun-toting grandmother against demonic suburbia, it launched on Steam June 22, 2026, is on Android now, and has zero microtransactions.
 It is a fresh indie worth catching before the crowd.

 The deckbuilder genre's two famous names are masterpieces, but they are the tip of a deep iceberg.
 Below them sits a reserve of genuinely excellent card games buried by the genre's own popularity, and every one on this list rewards the dig.
 Pick one, discover what you missed, and enjoy the pleasure of a deckbuilder gem the crowd overlooked.
 For more roguelite discoveries, our guide to the best indie roguelites of 2026 keeps the finds current.